floriankarsten/space-grotesk/README.md

 # Space Text

 Space Text is a modified version of Space Mono (fixed-width typeface family designed by Colophon Foundry for Google Fonts).

-Available in 5 weights and ~~corresponding italics~~ (later this year).
+Space Text is available in 5 weights and ~~corresponding italics~~ (later this year).

-Download the latest release of Space Text font family [here](../../releases/latest).
+Download the latest release [here](../../releases/latest).

 ## Language Support